A boy’s paradise

 Back then I walked out of Woolworths in Mullingar, and from my sense of excitement and pride I could have been coming out of Tiffanys in New York.
 Today I walked round the now half empty shelves of the about-to-close store and could see immediately why it could no longer work.
 In the US the parent company still exists, but you would need to be well informed to realise that, as it is now Foot Locker: it has re-focused and re-branded.
 The UK chain, selling bits of this and that without any clear identity, could not survive – its demise was hastened along by the current recession, but it was bound to come anyway.

 So farewell then, Woolworths.
-The end was bound to come, but I still remember my first independent purchases there with great affection.Explore posts in the same categories: culture, economy comment below, or link to this permanent URL from your own site.
+The end was bound to come, but I still remember my first independent purchases there with great affection.culture, economy comment below, or link to this permanent URL from your own site.